-Section 3 of the bill would greatly restrict the ability of bank examiners to require banks to set aside reserves or capital against the danger that a commercial loan will go into default.
+In addition to the new appeals process, Section 3 of the bill would greatly restrict the ability of bank examiners to use independent judgment in addressing risks to bank safety and soundness that emerge from commercial real estate loans.
 Unlike residential mortgages, commercial real estate loans are often structured to require periodic balloon payments, which are much larger than the payments made in other periods.
 Borrowers must generally roll over their loan to make the balloon payment.
 This means that the current payments may not be a good guide as to whether a commercial real estate borrower will be able to pay in the future.
-This is especially true when collateral value has declined.
+This is especially true when collateral value has declined

-This legislation would essentially ban examiners from exercising independent judgment regarding when such a future default is likely.
-This would prevent bank examiners from requiring prudent action to protect insured deposits and the stability of financial institutions.
+Section 3 would essentially ban examiners from exercising independent judgment regarding when such a future default is likely.
+This would prevent bank examiners from requiring prudent advance action to protect insured deposits and the stability of financial institutions.
 We should not make it easier for banks with government-insured deposits to take risky gambles where the bank receives any upside but taxpayers would end up paying for the downside losses if the loan went bad.